-- Students requesting an interpreter for academic and/or college sponsored activities must make the request in writing 24 hours in advance.
+- Students requesting an interpreter for academic and/or college sponsored activities must make the request in writing one week in advance.
 Oral requests made to staff will not be equated to formal requests.
-Last minute and emergency requests will be filled, if interpreters are available.
+Last minute and emergency requests will only be filled, if interpreters are available.

-If an interpreter does not show up for an assignment, the student should contact ODS as soon as possible.
+If an interpreter does not show up for an assignment, the student should contact TDS as soon as possible.
 If available, a replacement will be sent.

-Student should notify the ODS at least 24 hours in advance or as soon as possible if they will not be attending class, activity, or service.
+Student should notify TDS at least 24 hours in advance or as soon as possible if they will not be attending class, activity, or service.

 Should a student not show up for a class, activity, or service, the interpreter will wait five minutes for each assignment.
-After the allotted time has expired, the interpreter will return to the ODS.
+After the allotted time has expired, the interpreter will return to TDS.

 Cancellation of Services

-After a student is absent from three class sessions without notifying the ODS, services for that student may be interrupted.
+After a student is absent from three class sessions without notifying TDS, services for that student may be interrupted.
 In order to reinstate interpreter services, the student must meet with the Coordinator of ODS and draw up a contract covering the new terms of interpreting.
 If the student continues to be absent without notification or does not follow the terms of the contract, services may be discontinued.

-The student will receive written notification from the Coordinator of ODS that the accommodation has been discontinued.
-The student must petition to the Coordinator of ODS to obtain reinstatement of interpreters.
+The student will receive written notification from the Coordinator TDS that the accommodation has been discontinued.
+The student must petition to the Coordinator of TDS to obtain reinstatement of interpreters.